emhill/117-Su15/src/morea/05.functions/phw7.md

 ## steps.py

-Write a function `text_steps` that takes a string as a parameter and prints the text as follows:
+Write a function `text_steps` that takes a string as a parameter and recursively prints the text as follows:

     Enter text: CS@DREW rocks!
     CS@DREW rocks!